TruptiRG/TruptiRG/README.md

 - 🌱 I’m currently learning ...
 Java
 - 📫 How to reach me: ... trupti16ghadekar@gmail.com
 - ⚡ Fun fact: ... other than coding love to Sing.
+- 👩‍💻 some of work available at https://trupti-ghadekar.netlify.app/
 -->